 Human Behavior Understanding

-Person detection, classification, and person tracking are used for human behavior understanding in video-based surveillance applications.
+Person detection, classification, and person tracking can perform human behavior understanding in video-based surveillance applications.
 Specific behavior patterns can be learned with classification models to recognize specific human actions.

-This can be used for aggression detection, brawl detection, robbery or theft detection, and more.
+This can perform aggression detection, brawl detection, robbery or theft detection, and more.
 Applications to analyze human behavior also include trajectory clustering using different machine learning and imaging technologies such as multi-camera detection.

 Illegal Activity Detection

-Human action recognition and motion pattern detection are used to detect suspicious events or behavior.
+Human action recognition and motion pattern detection can detect suspicious activities, events, or behaviors.
 Popular techniques include pose estimation, 3D sensing, learning, and classification to detect violations of guidelines or the law.
 Illegal activities can include littering, loitering, begging, and more.

 Driver and Traffic Safety Applications

-Stationary or vehicle-mounted camera systems are used to perform different types of anomaly detection.
+Stationary or vehicle-mounted camera systems can perform different types of anomaly detection.
 Applications include lane departure warning, pedestrian detection, and adaptive warning systems.
 In-vehicle safety and alarm systems include driver monitoring, for example, seatbelt detection or gaze recognition to analyze tiredness and fatigue.

 AI Security Systems